Current Plays

 KINGS HIGHWAY

-- Selected for The Best Men's Stage Monologues 2025
+- Best Men's Stage Monologues 2025

-Edited by Debbie Lamedman (Smith & Kraus)
+Edited by Debbie Lamedman (Smith-Kraus Books)

 Kings Highway is inspired by recently discovered family history — my great aunt worked with the inventors of color television, and my great uncle worked for the Jewish mafia and was murdered by his mob boss.